The Bill of Rights for Dummies

 II

-The implicit meaning of the Second Article, regulating what a person can do, own, possess, or use in a responsible manner whether it be firearms, machinery, or books is inconsistent with a free nation.
-Misuse should be regulated, not possession.
+The implicit meaning of the Second Article, besides stating the citizen's rights to protect themselves from tyrants and evil, is that controlling what a person can do, own, possess, or use in a responsible manner whether it be firearms, machinery, or books is inconsistent with a free nation.
+Misuse or misbehavior should be punished or controlled, not possession.
+The issue that something could be used for evil purposes holds no water.
+In the specific case of the 2nd Article, the acquisition of arms and ammunition is necessary for freedom from tyranny.

 III